arcan1s/awesome-widgets/README.md

 List of mount points, which will be observed in hdd label (combo box items come from `mount`).
 List widget is editable, delete key will remove current item.

-**HDD**
+**HDD (speed)**

+List of hard disk devices, which will be observed in hddspeed label (combo box items come from DataEngine).
+List widget is editable, delete key will remove current item.

+**HDD (temperature)**

-List of hard disk devices, which will be observed in hddtem label (combo box items come from `find`).
+List of hard disk devices, which will be observed in hddtemp label (combo box items come from `find`).
 List widget is editable, delete key will remove current item.

 **Network directory**